 sudo flatpak remove --delete-data com.jgraph.drawio.desktop -y

-In this case, the --delete-data flag removes application data stored in the Flatpak sandbox.
-After removal, you can optionally clean up unused runtimes with flatpak uninstall --unused.
+The --delete-data flag removes application data stored in the Flatpak sandbox.
+After removal, clean up unused runtimes with sudo flatpak uninstall --unused.

 The following commands permanently delete your Draw.io settings, recent files list, and cached data.
 Export any important diagrams before proceeding, as this action cannot be undone.

 For .deb installations, residual configuration and cache directories remain after uninstallation.
-To remove them completely:
+To remove them completely, delete both directories with rm -rf:

 rm -rf ~/.config/draw.io ~/.cache/draw.io

 If Draw.io fails to start or closes immediately, launch it from the terminal to see error messages.
+The 2>&1 syntax redirects error output to standard output so head -20 captures the first 20 lines of both.
 For .deb and Snap installations:

 drawio 2>&1 | head -20